natcap/invest.users-guide/source/carbon_edge.rst

 dead matter), carbon density (Mg/ha) should be included for each land cover class in the biophysical table.

+Also note that the regression data does not cover all of the Earth.
+It may be useful to make sure that it covers your area of interest by bringing the regression model layer forest_carbon_edge_regression_model_parameters.shp (found in this model's sample data) into a GIS and checking it against your study area.
+If the regression data does not cover your study area, you cannot use the model to calculate edge effects.

 How it works
 ~~~~~~~~~~~~